One of the best things about solar panels is that you can use them to power whatever you want without relying on the grid.

 These losses can account for up to 30% of your solar system’s total output.

-But on average, you should only expect about 85% of what the solar panel is rated for.
+But on average, you should only expect about 85% of what the solar panels are rated for.

-So to get a more realistic estimation of what your 300W solar panel will produce, we need to adjust the former equation by multiplying it by 0.85.
+So to get a more realistic estimation of what your 300W solar panels will produce, we need to adjust the former equation by multiplying it by 0.85.

 Solar Panel Power Output (Wh) = Solar Panel’s Rated Wattage (W) x Number of Peak Sun Hours (h) x 0.85

 So in my case, I should expect an average solar energy production of 1.593kWh x 0.85 = 1.354kWh per day.

 What Will a 300 Watt Solar Panel Run?